jameshughes89/cs101/source/asn2.rst

 3. ``sim_step(cities,p_spread,p_cure)``.
 This is the most important function in the assignment.
 This function will execute a single *time step* of your simulation.
 Depending on how fast you want to think of your zombies spreading, that time step could be a day, an hour, a week, whatever.
 When modelling a real zombie outbreak, you'd determine the size of your time step from the empirical data.
 Here is some English-language "pseudocode" for function.
 You'll have to turn it into Python::

-    for each city in cities:
+    for each city in cities (enumerate?):
         if the city is infected and random.rand() < p_spread:
-            choose a victim city (at random -- hint: random.randint()) from the list of this city's neighbours infect the victim city!
+            choose a victim city (at random -- hint: random.randint or maybe random.choice) from the list of this city's neighbours infect the victim city!

         if the city is infected and random.rand() < p_cure: